AsmaaJAH/Smart-Parking-System/README.md

 # Smart-Parking-System
 This SPS project is a smart parking system team-work project containing both software and hardware parts.

 This includes the coordination between:

 (AIT systems corporation-The Arab Academy for Science Technology & Maritime Transport-The Information Technology Industry Development Agency (ITIDA) - Alex Uni).

 Using:

-(Flutter WebView, MySQL, PHP, Laravel, WordPress, CCtalk protocol, MQTT protocol, Node-RED) in the SW part (AWS clouding servers, PV cells, Raspberry Pi, and coin and cash acceptors, additional larger display Screen) in the HW part.
+(Flutter WebView, MySQL, PHP, Laravel, WordPress, CCtalk protocol, MQTT protocol, Node-RED) in the SW part

+(AWS clouding servers, PV cells, Raspberry Pi, and coin and cash acceptors, additional larger display Screen) in the HW part.

 My part of it was:

--creating a user-friendly mobile app for android and ios in order to provise our services on the play store soon.
+-creating a user-friendly mobile app for android and ios in order to provise our services on the play store (scheduled soon).

 -the whole project's commercial logo and the graphical designs of banners.

 Kindly, start parking your vechile here:

 https://sps.parking-technology.com/

 Feel free to find out more about system and how to start using it from our official info page here:

 https://parking-technology.com/

 Lets talk about the installation of the app: